foundation/foundation-sites/docs/pages/dropdown.md

 ## Explicit Positioning

 Won't it be great if you can define both positions at the dropdown element.
-Dropdown has a fully explicit positioning model through which you can use both `data-position` and `data-alignment` to do the same.
+Dropdown has a fully explicit positioning model through which you can use both `data-position` and `data-alignment` to define both positions.

 These dropdowns test various positioning and alignments.
 Valid positions are left/right/top/bottom.
 Valid alignments are left/right/top/bottom/center.
 Left align means left sides should line up.
 Right align means right sides should line up.
 Center align means centers should line up.